Home » News » The Bahamas-Ready Leopard: The Complete Preparation Guide for Cruising the Islands with Confidence

 Living Spaces Designed for Life Underway

 A successful passage isn’t just about what happens at the helm.
-Leopard’s spacious saloons, protected cockpits, and open layouts allow crew members to move comfortably throughout the boat while underway.
+Leopard’s spacious saloons, protected cockpits, and open layouts allow crew members to move with ease throughout the boat while underway.

-Large windows provide excellent visibility, natural light, and a connection to the surrounding environment—making extended time onboard feel far more comfortable.
+Large windows provide excellent visibility, natural light, and a connection to the surrounding environment.

 Effortless Sail Handling and Helm Ergonomics